You Shall Remember: Plot

 Finding one of his burned ministry centers, Vance (Stephen Dorff) is irate, knowing that the Gemstones were involved.
 At his office, he talks with his brother Craig (Gogo Lomo-David), scolding him for over-spending his money.
 He declares his intentions on winning the "Top Christ Following Man of the Year" award, and fights Craig when he expresses doubt.

 During a party, the siblings have a bad encounter with Lori (Megan Mullally), and are further disgusted when she suggests that she and Eli (John Goodman) might have married already.
 Judy (Edi Patterson) struggles in helping BJ (Tim Baltz), as he is unwilling to seek therapy treatment.
 Amber (Cassidy Freeman) helps her by getting her a capuchin monkey, Dr. Watson, hoping this could serve as a service animal for BJ.
 At the Cape and Pistol Society, Jesse (Danny McBride) is threatened by Vance.
-Jesse ignores him, and instead humilliates Vance even further in front of other members.
+Jesse ignores him, and instead humiliates Vance even further in front of other members.

 Jesse, Judy and Kelvin (Adam DeVine) discover that Lori was seen constantly with multiple men, all of which have been reported either missing or dead.
 To learn more, they consult with Baby Billy (Walton Goggins), who will only divulge information if they greenlight his TV pitch Teenjus, a show about a teenage Jesus.
 They reluctantly agree, and Billy explains that Lori contacted him to appear in Aimee-Leigh's anniversary telethon as she was broke, suggesting she is with Eli for his money.
 The siblings reveal this to Eli, who refuses to believe it and warns them to step aside.

 At the Top Christ Following Man of the Year ceremony, the nominees engage in a debate over multiple subject matters.
 Vance uses the opportunity to question Kelvin's nomination, feeling that he is included solely because of his homosexuality, embarrassing Kelvin on the air.
 Judy returns home and finds that BJ has grown attached to Dr. Watson, and apologizes for his behavior.
 While Eli stays over at Lori's house, a brick smashes the window with the word "Sinners" written, and they also find Eli's car on fire.
 Lori tells Eli that she has not been honest with him, and that they must talk about her ex.